mhardcastle/ddf-pipeline/docs/manual.md

 Command-line options are specified by two dashes, the name of the section, a dash, and the name of the parameter within that section, followed by an equals sign and the parameter value.
-They over-ride settings in files, so you can do e.g.
+They over-ride settings in files, so when running the code you can do e.g.

 ```
 pipeline.py examples/tier1.cfg --control-restart=False